 What’s also reassuring is that should the customer leave either neutral or negative feedback about shipping costs or delivery time, the review will be removed from eBay, so long as the item was sent to the fulfillment centre within an appropriate timescale.

 There is also no fee to join the Global Shipping Program and your final fee will be based on the price of the item, postage charges to the UK shipping centre and any additional fees you charge the customer.

 You should be aware, however, that standard UK eBay selling fees and PayPal fees will apply, as will PayPal’s transaction fees for international selling payments.

 As with anything, eBay GSP does have some disadvantages that you should be aware of.

 Firstly, should you use eBay’s Global Shipping Program, your customers will be faced with essentially two postage costs, the first to cover the expense of you sending the item to the shipping depot.
 The second is the international postage and additional fees.

 Unfortunately, GSP aren’t yet able to combine orders, which means that each item must be shipped individually, and paid for separately.

 It’s also important to bear in mind that to use GSP you must have a UK seller rating of standard or higher.
 In addition, you should be aware that not all items will be eligible, nor will certain countries.

-Regardless of whether you use Fulfilment by Amazon or eBay's Global Shipping Programme, you should always bear in mind that despite their advantages, each programme does come at a cost, and therefore prior to making any decision you should review your budget, margin and profitability, and determine whether it's worth the investment.
+Regardless of whether you use Fulfillment by Amazon or eBay’s Global Shipping Program, you should always bear in mind that despite their advantages, each program does come at a cost, and therefore prior to making any decision you should review your budget, margin and profitability, and determine whether it’s worth the investment.